Ávila: Universities

-Ávila has two universities: the Catholic University of Ávila (UCAV) and the University of Mysticism, which became operational on September 2, 2008.
+Ávila has one university: the Catholic University of Ávila (UCAV).
 There are three colleges of the University of Salamanca (USAL): the Polytechnic School of Ávila, the College of Education and Tourism in Ávila, and the School of Nursing.

 Culture

 Cultural image of the city

 In his book El alma castellana, writer José Martínez Ruiz described it as "perhaps the most 16th-century town in Spain".
 Filmmaker Orson Welles once named Ávila as the place in which he would most desire to live, calling it a "strange, tragic place"; various scenes of his 1965 film Chimes at Midnight were filmed in the town.

 Popular celebrations

 The first public festival after the winter cold is Holy Week.

 Ávila's other major holidays are October 15, Santa Teresa de Jesús, and May 2, San Segundo.
 The festivities take place around October 15 and the Summer Festival in mid-July.

 Holy Week

 Holy Week as celebrated in Ávila has garnered international tourist interest.
 It is one of the highest expressions of art and wealth as seen in numerous steps of Holy Week along the town walls.
 Processions have either fifteen or twelve fraternities.